LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Method

 \subsection{Task-specific Tuning for Downstream Tasks}

 Once we have identified the criteria and subpopulations within the dataset, we can leverage this information to tackle several downstream tasks effectively.
 This includes organizing the subpopulations, which can reveal valuable insights into the data, such as potential subpopulation biases and the presence of long-tail attributes.
-More importantly, the subpopulation structures can be used to improve model performance on various tasks if combined with extra operations, including handling subpopulation shifts and slice discovery.
+In practice, the subpopulation structures can be used to improve model performance on various tasks if combined with extra operations, including handling subpopulation shifts and slice discovery.

-{\textbf{Dataset Subpopulation Organization} } There are several advantages to organizing subpopulations within a dataset.
-It provides information about the numbers of data points in each subpopulation and can reflect dataset biases and help us identify some long-tail subgroups.
-Recent research suggests that creating hierarchical datasets with additional image attributes is beneficial for building more complex benchmarks~\cite{liang2022metashift,zhang2022nico}.
-However, organizing subpopulations for such tasks currently requires significant manual effort.
-Our method, SSD-LLM, automates subpopulation organization, holding the potential to revolutionize the construction of hierarchical datasets.
+{\textbf{Dataset Subpopulation Organization} } Organizing subpopulations within a dataset can provide beneficial information about the numbers of data points in each subpopulation and can reflect dataset biases and help us identify some long-tail subgroups.
+We conduct experiments on the task of image clustering conditioned on human-specified criteria to evaluate the quality of subpopulation organization.
+In specific, when organising the subpopulations of a given image dataset, we first select out the relevant dimensions and then attach attributes assigned by SSD-LLM directly to the images accordingly.
+Our method, SSD-LLM, automates subpopulation organization within datasets, and thus holds the potential to revolutionize the way hierarchical datasets are constructed.